 Support Vector Machines

-Some useful free resources:
+Some helpful free resources:

 - Law, A Simple Introduction to Support Vector Machines, Michigan State University